What Closing Costs Are Tax Deductible When Selling a Home?

 Streamline Your Closing Costs with Truehold

 Keeping your costs low when selling a property includes knowing which costs are tax-deductible and which you can reduce or eliminate.
-You can also lower your expenses by looking beyond traditional home sales at cash offers, including sale-leasebacks.
+You can also lower your expenses by looking beyond traditional home sales at cash offers, including sell and stay transactions.

-A residential sale-leaseback allows you to skip the weeks or months devoted to preparing a property for an open house and buyer showings.
-With Truehold's sale-leaseback, you’ll also save the time that goes into a traditional sale.
+A sell and stay transaction allows you to skip the weeks or months devoted to preparing a property for an open house and buyer showings.
+With Truehold's sell and stay transaction, you’ll also save the time that goes into a traditional sale.

-Truehold provides a simple and quick closing at a competitive price, and you don’t have to pack up and leave right away.
-At closing, you’ll sign a lease agreement and switch from the owner to a renter.
+Truehold provides a simple closing at a competitive price, and you don’t have to pack up and leave right away.
+At closing, you’ll sign a lease agreement and switch from owner to a renter.

-Our clients unlock their home equity, pay off any remaining mortgage debt, and are no longer responsible for property tax or homeowners insurance.
-Plus, Truehold takes over the hassle and expense of major repairs and maintenance.
+Our clients unlock their home equity, pay off any remaining mortgage debt, and are no longer responsible for property tax or property insurance.
+Plus, Truehold takes over the hassle of essential repairs.

-Ready to find out if a sale-leaseback is a good fit for your needs?
-Reach out to us, and a Truehold Advisor will explain the process and answer your questions.
+Ready to find out if a sell and stay transaction is a good fit for your needs?
+Reach out to us, and a Truehold representative will explain the process and answer your questions.

 Sources: